+A TEACHING AND LEARNING SCHOOL

+English.

-A TEACHING AND LEARNING SCHOOL Classroom trainees are part of our community and allow our pupils to have a continually changing access to a range of staff and their talents and specialisms.
+Classroom trainees are part of our community and allow our pupils to have a continually changing access to a range of staff and their talents and specialisms.
 We feel it is extremely important to help shape the future by training our future generation of teachers and teaching assistants.

 School is involved in putting on Workshops to support parents in helping children with their learning throughout the year.
 This year we have focused on Mathematics support and phonics.
 We also operate a half term input in the summer, to support those parents whose children are about to move from Reception into Year 1 to support their transition.

-AN AWARD WINNING SCHOOL Swarland has received its "Activemark Gold" for excellence in P.E. and Games and "Artsmark" for excellence in Art.
+AN AWARD WINNING SCHOOL

+Swarland has received it's "Investors In People Award" for the third time and has been praised for it's distributed leadership model.
+It has been awarded "Activemark Gold" for excellence in P.E. and Games and "Artsmark Gold" for excellence in Art.
 It holds the National Healthy Schools Award.
+We are currently working on achieving an Anti-Bullying Award.

+SCHOOL FINANCE

-We recently achieved our Anti-Bullying Award and International Foundation School Award.
-SCHOOL FINANCE The LA provides us with funding to run the school, based upon the number of pupils on roll.
+The LA provides us with funding to run the school, based upon the number of pupils on roll.
 The school has full responsibility for managing this money.
 This is known as LMS (Local Management of Schools).
-An LA Adviser based in County Hall is always available for consultation purposes.
+An LA Adviser based in County Hall is always available for consultation purposes, our School Improvement Partner (SIP) is Jen Crowder.
 Decisions concerning the spending of this money, however, rest with the school and the Governing Body.
 Matters of school finance are not kept from parents and the ongoing budget position of the school is usually an agenda item at Governing Body Meetings.

+PUPIL PREMIUM

-PUPIL PREMIUM Each year, the Government gives a sum of money to each school based on the number of children receiving a free school meal.
+Each year, the Government gives a sum of money to each school based on the number of children receiving a free school meal.
 This grant is called the Pupil Premium.
-This money was used on 1: support and additional interventions to accelerate literacy and numeracy.
+Last year Swarland First School received £900 as a Pupil Premium.
+This money was used on teaching assistant classroom support.
+These valuable adults helped deliver high quality intervention and boosters for groups of children in literacy and mathematics.
 The impact was shown in our end of year attainment result.
-This current year we intend to utilize it in a similar way to last year, with a focus on phonic and writing intervention.
+Please see appendix.
+This current year we received £3000.
+We intend to utilize it in a similar way to last year, with a focus on phonic and writing intervention.

+EMERGENCY PROCEDURE

-EMERGENCY PROCEDURE For emergencies, such as sudden hospitilisation of a relative, involvement in an accident or a serious safeguarding issue, the office phone is manned for most of the day.
+For emergencies, such as sudden hospitilisation of a relative, involvement in an accident or a serious safeguarding issue, the office phone is manned for most of the day.
 There is an answer machine facility on the phone which we urge you to leave a message on, as it is regularly checked and staff will get straight back to you.

 There can be times when we need to contact you quite quickly.
 Children who become ill during the day might need to go home.
 There is also the chance (not too often we hope) that there could be some sort of accident.
-This is what we will do: - We will try to contact you by telephone. - If there is no answer, then we will use the emergency contact number that you have given us on the admission form.
+This is what we will do:

+- We will try to contact you by telephone. - If there is no answer, then we will use the emergency contact number that you have given us on the admission form.